embrace-io/.github/profile/README.md

 ## Contributing to Embrace

-If you would like to contribute code to a repository, you can fork the repository and send a pull request.
+If you would like to contribute code to a repository, you can fork the repository and make a pull request.
 You can also open an issue to suggest and discuss changes.

 Before code can be accepted, all contributors must complete our [Individual Contributor License Agreement (CLA)](https://forms.gle/SjXadmUcVwh6NrU68).